urnotvicky-li/Techin514_HW-SW_Final/README.md

 <img src="images/Sensor Device.jpg" alt="Boxing Glove" width="700" class="center" />

 #### Devices communicate with each other and a detailed diagram
+How it works: The top of the enclousre will place all the sensors and display.
+The temperature sensor will reach to the liquid within the ideal range for fermentation.
+The display will shows whether the temperature is right or not and the LED will light up on top of the enclosure to alert you.
+Devices are batter-powered.
 <img src="images/Slides4.jpg" alt="Boxing Glove" width="700" class="center" />

 Link to the datasheet: https://github.com/urnotvicky-li/System-Architecture-with-Diagram-HW-SW-/blob/main/datasheets/0a-esp8266ex_datasheet_en.pdf